Rocks and gravel with a small green plant growing among them.

 Kelleys Island, Lake Erie Archipelago, Ohio | 2023–2025

-In the abandoned East Quarry on Kelleys Island in the Lake Erie Archipelago, century-old blast piles held more than debris, they held evidence of complex decisions.
+In the abandoned East Quarry on Kelleys Island in the Lake Erie Archipelago, century-old blast piles quietly held evidence of complex decisions.
 I used precision image analysis to extract size trends and spatial rhythms, revealing how early crews advanced through the site and where their choices left lasting marks in stone.

-I surveyed twenty key sites along a transect on foot and by plane, and then applied precision image segmentation to isolate fragment fields and determine how size distribution in the piles related to pile locations across the boundary of the quarry.
+I surveyed twenty key sites along a transect on foot and by small-engine plane, and then applied precision image segmentation using Hexagon Split Desktop software to isolate fragment fields and determine how size distribution in the piles related to pile locations across the boundary of the quarry.

 From those fragments I built morphological layers, inferred machine routes, and constructed a structural timeline.